Trump seeks to overturn criminal conviction, citing Supreme Court immunity decision

 Donald Trump is trying to leverage a Supreme Court decision holding that presidents are immune from federal prosecution for official actions to overturn his conviction in a New York State criminal case.

-A letter to the judge presiding over the New York case is not yet public.
+A letter to the judge presiding over the New York case was made public on Tuesday.
 It was filed Monday after the Supreme Court's landmark holding further slowed the former president's criminal cases.

-A spokesperson for Manhattan District Attorney Alvin Bragg declined to comment when asked about Trump's effort to overturn the conviction, which was first reported by The New York Times.
+"[T]he Trump decision confirmed the defense position that [the district attorney] should not have been permitted to offer evidence at trial of President Trump's official acts," Trump attorneys Todd Blanche and Emil Bove wrote.

+"The verdicts in this case violate the presidential immunity doctrine and create grave risks of 'an Executive Branch that cannibalizes itself,'" the wrote, quoting from the Supreme Court's decision.
+"After further briefing on these issues beginning on July 10, 2024, it will be manifest that the trial result cannot stand."

 Trump's criminal case in New York is the only one of four against him to go to trial.
 On May 30, a unanimous jury concluded Trump was guilty of 34 felony counts of falsifying business records in an effort to cover up reimbursements for a "hush money" payment to an adult film star.
 Trump signed off on falsifying the records while he was in the White House in 2017.